 Notwithstanding the foregoing, the ISO, the Participants Committee or any Governance Participant may disclose Confidential Information of another Governance Participant or the ISO only: (1) if such disclosure is permitted in writing by the Furnishing Entity, DR Information Provider or the ISO, as the case may be, or (2) if disclosure is required by order of a court or regulatory agency of competent jurisdiction or dispute resolution pursuant to the Filed Documents, or (3) as otherwise specifically permitted by this Policy.
 Any entity subject to this Information Policy shall provide prompt written notice to the Furnishing Entity if that entity either is compelled by order of a court or regulatory agency of competent jurisdiction to disclose, or receives a request seeking to compel disclosure of, Confidential Information for which it is not the Furnishing Entity.
 Further, in recognition that certain Governance Participants are subject to public records and open meeting laws and that certain other demands may be placed on Governance Participants to disclose Confidential Information, a recipient of Confidential Information of another Governance Participant or the ISO may disclose such Confidential Information if and to the extent required by law or requested in writing pursuant to a public records demand or other legal discovery process, provided in either event that the disclosing Governance Participant gives the Furnishing Governance Participant or the ISO prompt written notice of the circumstances that may require such disclosure in time so that the Furnishing Governance Participant or the ISO has a reasonable opportunity to seek a protective order to prevent disclosure.

-Notwithstanding anything to the contrary contained in this Section 2.2, the ISO, the Participants Committee, or any Governance Participant may disclose Confidential Information to an alternate dispute resolution (“ADR”) neutral in an ADR proceeding required or permitted by any New England market rule, including Appendix A, “Market Monitoring, Reporting and Market Power Mitigation,” and Appendix B, “Imposition of Sanctions,” to Market Rule 1, or to an arbitrator in an arbitration proceeding under the Filed Documents.
+Notwithstanding anything to the contrary contained in this Section 2.2, the ISO, the Participants Committee, or any Governance Participant may disclose Confidential Information to an alternate dispute resolution (“ADR”) neutral in an ADR proceeding required or permitted by any New England market rule, including Appendix A, “Market Monitoring, Reporting and Market Power Mitigation,” to Market Rule 1, or to an arbitrator in an arbitration proceeding under the Filed Documents.
 In addition, the ISO or any Governance Participant may disclose Confidential Information to a Dispute Representative as defined in, and permitted by, Section 5 of the Billing Policy.
 Any such ADR neutral, arbitrator or Dispute Representative must agree to be bound by this Information Policy.

 Notwithstanding anything to the contrary in this Information Policy, resource-specific information contained in the data fields of the Forward Capacity Tracking System, but not information provided to the ISO as separate attachments via the Forward Capacity Tracking System, will be shared with subsequent Lead Market Participants or Project Sponsors for that resource.